 A valid passport, with at least 6 months validity, and proof of onward travel (such as a return flight) are required to enter Venezuela.
 Entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice.
 Contact the nearest

-Embassy or Consulate of Venezuela for the most up to date information.
+Embassy or Consulate of Venezuela for up-to-date information.

 A number of major international airlines have reduced or suspended flights to/from Venezuela.
-Australians in Venezuela should contact their airline or travel provider for information on possible disruptions.
+Contact the airline or travel provider for information on possible disruptions.

 Embassy or Consulate of Venezuela for further information.

 Venezuela is listed by the World Health Organization (WHO) as endemic for yellow fever.
 Yellow fever is a serious and potentially fatal disease preventable by vaccination.
-We strongly recommend that all travellers be vaccinated for yellow fever before travelling to Venezuela (see Health section).
-As the quarantine requirements for yellow fever vaccination differ between countries, we recommend that you check the yellow fever entry requirements for Venezuela and all countries you intend to enter or transit by contacting their
+Get vaccinated for yellow fever before travelling to Venezuela (see Health section).
+As the quarantine requirements for yellow fever vaccination differ between countries, check the yellow fever entry requirements for Venezuela and all countries you intend to enter or transit by contacting their

 foreign missions in Australia.
 Some airlines may require passengers to present a valid yellow fever vaccination certificate before being allowed to board flights out of the country.
 For more information about yellow fever, including Australian re-entry requirements, see the